contao/docs/docs/manual/layout/templates/manage-template.en.md

 Template file names contain a prefix that let you identify their type: `ce_`, for example, stands for **c**ontent **e**lement.
 If you want to adjust the output of the "Text" content element, you would use the `ce_text.html5` template.

-In this case, changes to the template will affect all content elements of type "Text".
+In this case, changes to the template will affect all content elements of type »Text«.
 If this isn't what you're after, you can also provide a specific variant template by appending an individual suffix to the existing name: `ce_text.html5` would then become `ce_text_specific.html5` for instance.
-This template will then be specifically selectable in any of the "Text" content elements.
+This template will then be specifically selectable in any of the »Text« content elements.

+### Twig Template

+{{< version "4.13" >}}

+If you want to provide the output of the content elements via Twig templates, the file extension `.html.twig` is used.
+For the purpose of individual template designation for a content element of the type »Text« then e.g. as `ce_text_individual.html.twig`.